Full Speed to Full Need Scholarship Campaign

 Our goal is to close the gap for every student with financial need, which requires an additional $85M in scholarship endowment.

-We are so proud to share that we have raised $68M toward our $85M goal!
+We are so proud to share that we have raised $79.5M toward our $85M goal!
 This could not have been done without the generosity of so many of our donors!
 Our anonymous donor provided two matching challenges to this important initiative totaling $30M and true to Lawrence form, we have succeeded in meeting both matches!
-Thanks to this campaign, Lawrence was able to “close the gap” for 102 students for the 2016-17 academic year, and the average gap has decreased 20 percent.
+Thanks to this campaign, Lawrence was able to “close the gap” for 138 students for the 2017-18 academic year, and we met the need for 70% of our freshmen with need.
 On behalf of our students—we are grateful!
-We still have more work to do to become one of 50 colleges and universities in the country who provide the full demonstrated financial need for all students.
+We still have more work to do to become one of about 70 colleges and universities in the country who provide the full demonstrated financial need for all students.
 This initiative is already changing student lives and will transform the entire campus.

 Endowed Scholarship Funds